raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

 tags: [allonge, noindex]
 ---

-In [Forde's tenth Rule, or, "How I Learned to Stop Worrying and ❤️ the State Machine"](http://raganwald.com/2018/02/23/forde.html), we built an extremely basic [state machine][fsm] to model a bank account.State machines, we discovered, are a very useful tool for organizing the behaviour of [domain models], representations of meaningful real-world concepts pertinent to a sphere of knowledge, influence or activity (the "domain") that need to be modelled in software.
+In [Forde's tenth Rule, or, "How I Learned to Stop Worrying and ❤️ the State Machine"](http://raganwald.com/2018/02/23/forde.html), we built an extremely basic [state machine][fsm] to model a bank account.

+State machines, as we discussed, are a very useful tool for organizing the behaviour of [domain models], representations of meaningful real-world concepts pertinent to a sphere of knowledge, influence or activity (the "domain") that need to be modelled in software.

 [fsm]: https://en.wikipedia.org/wiki/Finite-state_machine